Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 1. Create a Sandbox `Right Click > Create New Box` or `Sandbox > Create New Box`.
 <img width="200" height="320" alt="image" src="https://github.com/user-attachments/assets/963c2a4e-e87c-44bc-925b-ca6799b5d613" />

-- Name it Account 1 (or whatever you like, but remember the name!), and choose Standard Sandbox.
+- Name it Account1 (or you will have to change it in the batch files), and choose Standard Sandbox.
 You can skip the next page and finish.

 <img width="598" height="415" alt="image" src="https://github.com/user-attachments/assets/b24dbd11-fe69-46b3-9cc8-86ea0486fdb9" />
 <img width="595" height="430" alt="image" src="https://github.com/user-attachments/assets/1baab49e-4dab-4d40-926e-e05226d42647" />